 Types of Diagnostic Scan Tools

-OBD2 Scanners come in a range of different types with the larger and more powerful being suitable for professional mechanics.
-This is because they often come with larger processors, hard drives and other features.
-The smaller devices are usually the cheapest and perform the basic task for reading and clearing error codes.
+OBD2 scanners come in a range of different types with the larger and more powerful being suitable for professional mechanics.
+This is because they often come with larger processor, hard drive and other features.
+The smaller devices are usually the cheapest and perform the basic tasks such as reading and clearing error codes.

-Depending on the age of your car will be a major factor in which car diagnostic tool you purchase.
-Most modern cars will have an OBD2 port but vehicles that are made before 1998 (before they were standardized) may have an OBD1 port.
-Therefore, you may need to purchase an adapter to convert the OBD2 connection to a OBD1.
+Depending on the age of your car will be a major factor in which car diagnostic tool you buy.
+Modern cars will have an OBD2 port but vehicles that are made before 1998 (before they were standardized) may have an OBD1 port.
+Therefore, you may need to purchase an adapter to convert the OBD2 connection to an OBD1.